onnlucky/hotel/readme.txt

 # TODO

+create libtl.so/libtl.a ...
-add task.stop to kill it by error? java ThreadDeath how do we do it safely? do throwing different: value resumecb(task, frame, value, error) and every resume handles errors
+on parse errors, throw it on the task, not fatal() out ... add task.stop to kill it by error? java ThreadDeath how do we do it safely? do throwing different: value resumecb(task, frame, value, error) and every resume handles errors